Home > Core Laboratories > Penn Vector Core > Material Transfer Agreement

 The vectors we generate are defined as MODIFICATIONS of the ORIGINAL MATERIALS as defined by the NIH and can be distributed only to investigators that hold an MTA with Upenn and the providing institution for the ORIGINAL MATERIAL.

-To request vectors incorporating plasmid DNA obtained through Addgene we require either; (1) an MTA with a providing institution facilitated by Addgene, (2) an MTA directly from the providing institution, or (3) an email providing a statement of permission for use from the provider of the ORIGINAL MATERIAL.
+To request vectors incorporating plasmid DNA obtained through Addgene we require either an MTA with a providing institution facilitated by Addgene, or an MTA directly from the providing institution.

 MTA Definitions of MATERIALS and MODIFICATIONS